make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [ajvandr](https://github.com/ajvandr) for assisting with support for Arlec temperature and humidity smart switches.
 - [denveronly](https://github.com/denveronly) for assisting with support for Dooya curtain motors.
 - [pasqualehun](https://github/com/pasqualehun) for contributing support for ZX-G30 alarm systems.
+- [maksmink](https://github.com/maksmink) for assisting with support for Eurom Mon Soleil 800 heaters (different again than the two 600 models already supported).